EllisGamingTv/Dying-Light-Save-Editor-GUI/README.md

-# Dying-Light-Json-Editor-UI
+# Dying Light Save Editor GUI
-This project is a tool designed to be a UI for the CLI save editor by Steffen.
+This project is a tool designed to be a GUI for the Dying Light CLI save editor by Steffen.
 Can be found [here](https://steffenl.com/projects/dying-light-save-editor/releases).

 It allows users to edit player stats, skills, and other in-game values in a simple interface. (basically its a json editor).